Pillar box: Elizabeth II

+For over a century most British pillar boxes had been branded with the words "POST OFFICE" as part of their design; but in the early 1990s this changed (following the functional separation of Post Office Counters Limited from the Royal Mail Letters and Parcels divisions).
+Since then, new pillar boxes have instead displayed the words "ROYAL MAIL".

 Until 2015, all new pillar boxes for use in the UK were Type A traditional pillars or Type C oval pillars from the foundry of Machan Engineering, Denny, Falkirk, Scotland.
-The foundry, which was dissolved in 2016, was the sole supplier of cast-ron pillar boxes to the Royal Mail since the 1980s and had seen orders dwindle to a single box a year.
+The foundry, which was dissolved in 2016, was the sole supplier of cast-iron pillar boxes to the Royal Mail since the 1980s and had seen orders dwindle to a single box a year.
 Exceptions to this are the Supermarket or "Inside" boxes supplied by Broadwater Mouldings Ltd of Eye, Suffolk and the sheet steel "Garage" boxes supplied directly by Romec Ltd.

 Scotland

 In Scotland there was controversy when the first boxes made in the reign of Elizabeth II were produced.
 These bore the cypher "E II R" but there were objections because Queen Elizabeth was the first Queen of Scotland and of the United Kingdom to bear that name, Elizabeth I having been Queen of England and Ireland only.
 After several E II R pillar boxes were blown up by improvised explosive devices, the General Post Office (as it was at that time) replaced them with ones which only bore the Crown of Scotland and no royal cypher.
 Red telephone boxes or kiosks of type K6 were also treated in the same way, so too GPO/Royal Mail lamp and Wall boxes.